Krishna-13-cyber/GSoC23-LLVM/README.md

 - https://reviews.llvm.org/D156858

-These are miscellaneous patches contributing to the development of current documentation setup and content.It includes migration from v1 to v2 configuration for readthedocs setup.
-Similarly, the Phabricator patch adds Clang-Repl Execution Results by Saqib.
-I enabled the graphviz extension for the llvm/clang docs to support graphviz convention for pictorial representation (Under Review).
+These are miscellaneous patches contributing to the development of current documentation setup and content.
+It includes migration from the v1 to the v2 configuration for readthedocs setup.
+Similarly, the Phabricator patch adds Clang-Repl Execution Handling Results by Saqib in which I enabled the graphviz extension for the llvm/clang documents to support the graphviz convention for pictorial representation (under review).

 ## Conclusion

-All the goals that were originally proposed have been completed to the best of my abilities (xeus-cpp setup has not been merged yet).
+All the goals that were originally proposed have been completed to the best of my abilities (the xeus-cpp setup has not been merged yet).
 I will be working on improving these things after suggestions in the upcoming weeks to make tutorials and documentation more understandable for users.
-I will keep working with the compiler research group even after the GSoC period contributing to tutorials and landing other development patches.
+I will keep working with the compiler research group even after the GSoC period, contributing to tutorials and landing other development patches.

-I am extremely grateful to my mentors Vassil, David and for their constant help and support in the last two months, many thanks to Vassil for providing help and reviewing the code promptly and guiding me towards the final goal, special thanks to Parth and Baidyanath for guiding me during the initial phase of GSoC.
+I am extremely grateful to my mentors, Vassil and David, for their constant help and support in the last two months.
+Many thanks to Vassil for providing help and reviewing the code promptly and guiding me towards the final goal, special thanks to Parth and Baidyanath for guiding me during the initial phase of GSoC.
-The journey has been quite full of learning, experiencing new techstack and realizing the importance of documentation and tutorials for a better user experience.
+The journey has been quite full of learning, experiencing new techstack and realising the importance of documentation and tutorials for a better user experience.
 I thank Vassil and all LLVM community members for giving me this great opportunity to work with such an evergreen and interesting community.

-Finally thanking everyone at the compiler research group for assisting throughout the GSoC period with many new concepts and help I needed.
+Finally, thanking everyone at the compiler research group for assisting throughout the GSoC period with many new concepts and help I needed.
 I am also thankful to Google for providing me the opportunity to work on this project during the summer, which helped me learn a lot and will also surely help in my career in the future.